Advice on traveling to Austin and getting to Circuit of The Americas for the 2021 United States Grand Prix on October 22-24.

 Austin has one international airport, Bergstrom (airport code AUS).
 It’s a relatively small airport though, and many flights go through the two larger hubs in Texas, Houston (IAH) and Dallas Fort Worth (DFW).
-Texas is home to Southwest airlines, the world’s largest low-cost carrier, so there are plenty of domestic flights to the city on Grand Prix weekend.
+Texas is home to Southwest Airlines, the world’s largest low-cost carrier, so there are plenty of domestic flights to the city on Grand Prix weekend.

 Downtown Austin and the University of Texas campus area are very walkable and well serviced by the Capital Metro Austin public transit system.
 Circuit of the Americas (COTA) is located 15 miles (24 km) from downtown Austin.
 The best way to get to the track is by car (your own, a hire car or taxi) or the COTA shuttle.
-When making plans, be aware that Austin traffic is notorious most times of the year, but especially during major events such as F1, and getting to the track from downtown can take up to two hours!
+When making plans, be aware that Austin traffic is notorious most times of the year, but especially during major events such as F1.
+Getting to the track from downtown can take up to two hours!
 Plan accordingly and don’t forget to purchase parking passes for the track if you do take your own vehicle.

-The cheapest fares from Europe fly into Houston (IAH) or Dallas (DFW), depending on the airline.
+The cheapest European flights land in Houston (IAH) or Dallas (DFW), depending on the airline.
 The only direct European connection to Austin is with British Airways from London.
-Examples fares: London–Austin (non-stop with BA in 10 hours from £900 GBP / via LAX with American Airlines from £650), Paris – Austin (from €850 with American Airlines via Dallas), Berlin – Austin (two stopovers from €600-700 / United via Newark from €800).
+Examples fares: London–Austin via LAX with American Airlines from £650, Paris – Austin from €850 with American Airlines via Dallas, Berlin – Austin with United via Newark from €800.

 All flights from Australia have at least one layover on the way, though United offers the quickest connection between Sydney and Austin.
 Including a stop in LAX, the flight time is 19-22 hours and return fares start at $1200 AUD.
 Other airlines that fly from Sydney or Melbourne include Qantas, Delta, Virgin Australia and American Airlines.

-How to get to Circuit of the Americas (COTA)
+How to get to Circuit of The Americas (COTA)

 Drive: despite the prevalence of public transportation Austin offers compared to other Texas cities, it is still very much a town built for cars, and the best way to get around is to drive.
 The Circuit of the Americas is located off the SH130 toll road, which you can access from downtown by taking I-35 south to highway 71 east.
 There are four main parking areas next to the track and a ‘park and ride’ service is also available.
 Taxis and ride sharing services such as Uber are worth considering (more below), though it’s a good idea to arrange your return trip from the circuit in advance to avoid delays.
 Click here for COTA parking and entrance maps.